Pelvic Floor Massage: Relaxation for Women and Men

 Unterkörper einer Frau nach Schwangerschaft mit Händen davor die ein Herz formen

-If you are already familiar with the topic and are looking directly for tools, you will find recommendations further below.
+If you are already familiar with the topic and are looking directly for suitable tools, you will find recommendations further below.

 Contents

-When Pelvic Floor Massage Is Beneficial
+When Pelvic Floor Massage Can Be Helpful

 Typical Areas of Application

-• Pelvic floor weakness: Only through relaxation and conscious awareness does the muscle become controllable again and effectively trainable.
+• Pelvic Floor Weakness: Only through relaxation and conscious awareness does the muscle become controllable again and capable of being trained effectively.

 Effects of Pelvic Floor Massage

-Further positive effects include:
+Additional positive effects include:

-• Targeted release: Tense muscles return to their natural flexibility.
+• Targeted Release: Tense muscles return to their natural flexibility.

 • Relief: Noticeable reduction of pressure and pain in the pelvis and lower back.